 I once wanted to write literary fiction.
 I loved reading literary fiction, so why not?
 The more obscure the prose and plotline (read: lack thereof), the more I loved it: James Joyce, Samuel Beckett, Thomas Pynchon.

 I wanted to write a Finnegans Wake redux.
 I even read Finnegans Wake.
 It took me a whole summer.
 I was an undergraduate with a night job so I had the time.
 I read all the books you needed to approach Finnegans Wake: the skeleton key, the concordances, the academic treatises.
 And then I read the opus itself.
 To the last page: 656.
 Approximately 200,000 words.

 People were impressed; well, some people.
 Had they read it?
 No. In fact, no one I knew had read Finnegans Wake.
 Anyway, I tried to write like Joyce.
 Bad idea.
 I eventually realized writing FW-like fiction was a lost cause.
 Who’s read all of FW (apart from academics)?
 I deserted literary fiction.
 You could say I became a traitor.
 I went to the dark side – the Noir side.
 Hallelujah!

 I started reading genre fiction, specifically crime/detective fiction.
 Why?
 I wanted to read a damn good story, not damn good (supposedly) prose.
 I wanted storylines and whodunnit puzzles, not prose pyrotechnics.
 Then I started writing genre fiction.

 I’m very happy to be in genre land.
 Does that mean I don’t read literary fiction?
 No. Does that mean I’ll never write literary fiction again?
 No. Never say never.
-If I’d remained blinkered by literary prose, I wouldn’t have found genre fiction.
 Change prose styles when you want to, and change back again.
-Don’t let anyone tell you not to.
-Write whatever the hell you want – in any style you want.
+Write whatever you want – in any style you want.